Last Updated 05.26.2021 (see changelog at end of article)

 - There will be up to a total of 1 billion MINA tokens (excluding future block rewards) distributed at launch, which will fully unlock over 8 years. (“Initial Distribution”).

 - During the first year of mainnet, accounts with lock-ups will receive block rewards to target an annual inflation of 12%.
 Inflation rate will decrease over time, eventually reaching 7% at steady-state (see “Inflation” for more details).

-- During the first 15 months of mainnet, unlocked accounts will receive double the block rewards that locked accounts receive (see “Supercharged Rewards” for more details).
+- During the first 15 months of mainnet, unlocked accounts will receive up to double the block rewards that locked accounts receive (see “Supercharged Rewards” for more details).
 This incentivizes participants new to the network and unlocked tokenholders to stay loyal to the ecosystem.